 In the Indian school system particularly, the habit of reinforcing one to mug up stuff all the way from the beginning is such a terrible habit that it has made us Indians a firm believer of cramming.
 The benefit?
 Zilch.
 Crammed up stuff only remains in the short term memory and if it isn’t brought to practice in real life, all the rote memorization will go down the drain.
 The use?
 Zero again.

 Why not adopt a different approach altogether?
 Try to read and reread.
-There is a difference between re reading and mugging up.
-When you go through a Content over 3 to 4 or even more times, the clarity if that idea in your thoughts will, to some extent start becoming clearer.
+There is a difference between re-reading and mugging up.
+When you go through Content over 3 to 4 or even more times, the clarity of that idea in your thoughts will, to some extent start becoming clearer.
 If you find what you are reading, clicking somewhere in some part of your, then it will stick.
 If it is a totally alien concept, then just use tricks of mnemonics or colored flash cards to trigger in some memory.

-In our Bachelors curriculum of Education, maybe it was the third semester to be exact, that we were being taught how to teach.
-No teacher is just thrown over directly to a class full of pupils, there is a system for this too, called micro teaching.
-It was developed by AW Dwight Allen and is based on the principle of “teaching and re- teaching”.
-A potential/pupil teacher, teaches to his fellow classmates any subject of his/her choice.
+In our Bachelor’s curriculum of Education, maybe it was the third semester to be exact, that we were being taught how to teach.
+No teacher is just thrown over directly to a class full of pupils, there is a system for this too, called microteaching.
+It was developed by AW Dwight Allen and is based on the principle of “teaching and re-teaching”.
+A potential/pupil teacher teaches his fellow classmates any subject of his/her choice.
 Besides learning how to teach, a major thing that I gained out of it is my concept or base of the subject to teach building up and growing strong.

-Similar is the case when your classmates and you teach each other.
-In the process do this teaching and learning, firstly there is an interest rate and minuscule amount of competition that strikes.
+Similarly is the case when your classmates and you teach each other.
+In the process this teaching and learning, firstly there is an interest rate and a minuscule amount of competition that strikes.
 This boils inside the urge to learn, making your mind open to opportunities.
-In this method, you learn and teach, gain and give each other.
+In this method, you learn and teach, gain and give to each other.

 It is my favorite method to go with.
-As per me, when I am stuck in a foxhole with my subjects, I try to scan my way of learning.
-Try to see if your way has been in action since long and what is the approach a subject at hand is demanding.
-It is but obvious that a practical subject will need more of practical, hands on work to grasp the content.
+As for me, when I am stuck in a foxhole with my subjects, I try to scan my way of learning.
+Try to see if your way has been in action for a long and what is approach a subject at hand is demanding.
+It is obvious that a practical subject will need more practical, hands-on work to grasp the content.
 But what if it fails?
 Try the sensory approach.
 Learn by appealing to the senses.
-See audio and video clips, touch stuff and get those motor skills in action.
+See audio and video clips, touch stuff, and get those motor skills in action.
 Maybe even combine all of these together to form the perfect blend.

 It cannot be denied that books serve a key purpose as a major teaching aid.
 But that’s what it should be.
 A TEACHING AID.
-Students specially, make it their mission to mug up or just go by the books.
+Students especially, make it their mission to mug up or just go by the books.
 Look outside it too.
 A whole network of technology awaits.
 If studying for hours on end, then just staring at a book like a zombie might not make the cut.
-Be tactful, make notes, stickons, use a white or a black board.
-Study smartly and use all them trustworthy resources.
+Be tactful, make notes, stickons, and use a white or blackboard.
+Study smartly and use all the trustworthy resources.

 Your brain will program itself into thinking that the material or the syllabus to be covered is less.
 Yes, this technique is some psychological deceit that you execute on yourself.
 The point?
-Well, nothing !
+Well, nothing!
 A trick is just supposed to be a trick to get your way.
-Over here, when you break the content in some considerably small parts, the subject matter to be covered appears small or less in number and you don’t get panic attacks just by looking over the sheer number of things to go through.
+Over here, when you break the content into considerably small parts, the subject matter to be covered appears small or less in number and you don’t get panic attacks just by looking over the sheer number of things to go through.

 Try a few or all of these tricks together.
 Will they help?
 Yes, if you believe them to.
 This is another psychological concept of mind mapping.
 Leave it to be discussed later.
 But do check out the hintsoflife.com for some quirky read.